twitter/communitynotes/content/ranking-notes.md

 ### Author Helpfulness Score

-Any contributor who has written at least one note that’s been rated by other participants receives an Author Helpfulness Score.
+Any contributor who has written at least one note that’s been rated by other contributors receives an Author Helpfulness Score.
 The score starts out low, and can increase (or decrease) as the author receives ratings from more raters.

 The way scores are computed is inspired by [PageRank](https://en.wikipedia.org/wiki/PageRank), where ratings from raters who have higher helpfulness scores are given larger weight, rather than weighting incoming ratings equally from all raters.
 The underlying assumption is that contributors who have written helpful notes themselves will make more accurate ratings about whether other notes will be found helpful.